Sign up for long-distance adoption with the Amici di Adwa Association:

 Relationship between sponsor and sponsored child

-The Amici di Adwa Association requests that there be no direct contact with the sponsored child to avoid misunderstandings and protect the sponsor’s privacy, unless the family specifically requests otherwise in writing.
+The Amici di Adwa Association kindly requests no to have direct contact with the sponsored child to avoid misunderstandings and protect the sponsor’s privacy.
 In fact, there have been cases where the “child” of yesterday shows up on the long-distance parents’ doorstep as an adult, expecting to be taken into the family.

 It is also very difficult to ensure personal correspondence with the children, especially due to the language (most of the inhabitants of Adwa speak the local Tigrinya, which is completely different to any European language).